your hands are buzzing like bees in false defence.

 to even express your pain.

-A.N.
 At the time of my first panic attack, I had no idea what was going on.
-I wasn’t anxious about any particular thing, but all that had been stressing me to do with school, extra-curricular activities and my personal health must have been building up and up until it all got too much.
-I remember having to sit down at every chance as I struggled to make it home, then collapsing on the floor in tears in front of my family, who took me to A&E. It is written in second person in order to allow readers to imagine experiencing the changes for themselves, or to create empathy in those who have gone through something similar.
+I wasn’t anxious about any particular thing, but all the stress relating to school, extra-curricular activities and my personal health had accumulated until it became overwhelming.
+I remember having to sit down at every chance as I struggled to make it home, then collapsing to the floor in tears.
+It is written in second person to allow readers to imagine experiencing the changes for themselves or to create empathy in those who have gone through something similar.